teamputtygen/hn-docs/docs/training/gridka/accounts.rst

 Exoscale Account
 ----------------

-Start by registering with Exoscale to create an account there.
+Register with Exoscale to create an account there.
 You will have been given a voucher code that will allow you to create an account with 30€ of credit.
 This is more than enough to follow the training.

-The account you create belongs to you.
-You are welcome to continue using the account (and any remaining credit) after the training.
-When the credit is gone, you can add more credit or tie a credit card to the account.
+**The account you create belongs to you.** You are welcome to continue using the account (and any remaining credit) after the training.
+When the credit is gone, you can add more credit with a credit card.

 Follow the :ref:`voucher-redemption` instructions for creating an account with the voucher code you received.